-Figure 13: LoRa gateway, In-band blocking performances
+Figure 13: LPWAN-CSS gateway, In-band blocking performances

 The measurement is reproduced on an End-Device evaluation board; the results are shown in Figure 14 and Figure 15.
 We remark that similar figures apply to end nodes and that the transmission and reception of the LPWAN-CSS signal is symmetrical between gateways and end nodes.
 As a matter of fact, the uplink and downlink link budgets are made symmetrical by a proper choice of the settings like e.g, the antenna gain.